 Looking for music lessons in Croydon?
 Look no further…South End Music School boasts five fully air conditioned and professionally equipped teaching rooms.
 Everything is provided for students to arrive and study in the most comfortable environment possible, where concentration and privacy are key ingredients to successful learning.

-For Piano and Guitar students ALL instruments and equipment can be provided for your lesson, including keyboards, electric pianos, guitars and guitar amps.
-We do, however strongly suggest that most guitar students bring their own instrument to the lesson and we are regrettably unable to provide Clarinets, Saxophones, Flutes or Violins for use in lessons.
+For Piano and Guitar students ALL instruments and equipment can be provided for your lesson.
+We do, however strongly suggest that most guitar students bring their own instrument.

 Frequently Asked Questions